NBA, players agree to additional COVID protocols through holidays - NewsBreak

 If it happens, it’ll be his second stint with the Lakers.
 He appeared in 17 games with them during the 2017-18 season.

 “For me, personally, the ultimate goal is to get back in the NBA,” Thomas, who averaged 29 points for the Boston Celtics in 2016-17 and spent a considerable amount of time battling injuries since, said last month.
-“But I just love playing the game of basketball. … I love competing and I love playing against the best players in the world.”’90 Day Fiancé’ star Jason Hitch dies of complications of COVID-19, family says
+“But I just love playing the game of basketball. … I love competing and I love playing against the best players in the world.”

 There was a bit of good news Thursday when the Bulls revealed that two of their 10 players who entered protocols have since been cleared for a return.